Skip to main content

 Bench Book - 4.7.3.2 Probable Cause Hearings when Violations Occurred in another State

-An offender subject to retaking that may result in revocation shall be afforded the opportunity for a probable cause hearing before a neutral and detached hearing officer in or reasonably near the place where the alleged violation occurred.
+A supervised individual subject to retaking that may result in revocation shall be afforded the opportunity for a probable cause hearing before a neutral and detached hearing officer in or reasonably near the place where the alleged violation occurred.
 (Emphasis added)

 References